swissarthurfreeman/Text2KGBenchmarker/README.md

 ## Yggdrasil

+View jobs via squeue -u freemana scontrol show jobid [JOBID]
+Care ful not to use = signs in #SBATCH instructions

 Run `module load GCCcore/13.2.0 Python/3.11.5 && pipenv shell` to load up python, then `pipenv install && pipenv shell` from the root directory.
 `salloc --ntasks 1 --mem=25G --time=2:00:00 --partition=shared-gpu --gres=gpu:1,VramPerGpu:24G`
 YOU HAVE TO SPECIFY MEMORY, OR ELSE IT'LL JUST ALLOCATE 2G, YOU WON'T BE ABLE TO PROCESS THE DATA, check actual memory allocated